 The agent logs into their ASA and selects ‘ask a client to authorise you’ to manage their Capital Gains Tax on UK Property Account.

-The agent enters the Property Account reference details provided by the client, plus the client's postcode, which generates a time-limited link (it expires in 7 to 14 days) which they can send to the client by email.
+The agent enters the Property Account reference details provided by the client, plus the client's postcode, which generates a time-limited link (it expires in 21 days) which they can send to the client by email.